Skip to main content

 To enable SSO through your Okta instance:

-1. Go to Juro's Okta integration on Okta's website
+1. Go to Juro's Okta integration on Okta's website.

-2. Click + Add Integration and select your Okta org
+2. Click + Add Integration and select your Okta org.

-3. Set the subdomain to app
+3. Set the subdomain to app.

-The Juro Team will now enable SSO for your organisation from our side.
-Once this is done, your users can log in to Juro using their existing credentials by clicking Continue with SAML SSO after they have been added to the Juro through Settings > Members & Groups > + Add Members.
+Once this is done, your users can log in to Juro using their existing credentials by clicking Sign in with SSO after they have been added to the Juro through Settings > Members & Groups > + Add Members.

 For Microsoft SSO (e.g. Azure, Entra, ADFS) customers πŸŒ”